w3f/polkadot-spec/test/README.md

 ## On Debian-based systems

+There is a simple Makefile in the main directory, that will build all the required API adapters when you run `make`.

 ### Install dependencies

-Install the required software in order to run all the tests.
+Install the required software in order to run build all adapter and to be able to run all tests.

 **Note:** The test suite requires CMake version 3.12 or higher and gcc/g++ or clang version 8.
 However it is not recommended to change your default gcc/g++ versions for your whole installation, as that can lead to issues down the road.
 Please use the environment variables `CC` and `CXX` to temporally change the used compiler instead.